Arrive Shanghai, China

 Shanghai | Ancient Traditions & Modern Art

-Ride to Zhujiajiao and embark by boat to a traditional water village of canals spanned by stone bridges.
+Venture to Zhujiajiao, boarding a boat to cruise through a traditional water village of canals spanned by stone bridges.
 The town features many historical sites and buildings, including rice and spice shops, Fangsheng Bridge, Kezhi Garden, and Yuanjin Buddhist Temple.
 Enjoy an afternoon of art as you explore Shanghai’s rapidly developing M50 Art District and Museum of Contemporary Art (MoCA).
 M50, a thriving art community tucked away in an old industrial area, features more than 120 galleries and art studios.
 On a larger scale, MoCA is a private museum that focuses on the promotion of Chinese and international contemporary art and design.
 Tonight, meet your fellow guests for a cocktail and welcome dinner.

 Shanghai | Walk Along the Bund